applicaster/developer.applicaster.com/content/android-feed-integration/README.md

-The app should contain default assets for cases when the loading of the assets from the CMS fail.
+The app should contain default assets for cases when the loading of the assets from the CMS fails.
 If the Feed is disabled, the “selected” asset will be displayed, and so the button will appear as not clickable.

 **Customizing the Feed Button**